General Advice and Policies for Written Communication and Proper Terminology

 General Tips to Improve Communication to Customers

 These are items that are not necessarily "wrong," but should be done a particular way for consistency or clarity.
+As always, no disparagement of your abilities is intended.
+Team members come to the company with different writing skills.

-- Be As Specific As Possible.
+- Be as specific as possible.
 You will find it useful to read over your emails and other communication, replacing words like “it” with the thing “it” refers to.
 Doing this makes sentences much clearer.
 Be very accurate when discussing anything with customers.
 Make sure your language is clear and not open to interpretation.

-- Avoid over-use of exclamation points and hyperbole; e.g., "That would be perfect!"
+- Avoid over-use of exclamation points and hyperbole.
+E.g., "That would be perfect!"
 It's inappropriately casual.

 - Avoid overly casual phrases for technical terms.
 For example: